tergav17/Micron/README.md

 # MICRON Overview
- MICRON is a multitasking, portable operating system aimed at 8/16 systems.
+ MICRON is a multitasking, portable operating system aimed at 8/16 bit systems.
 It is designed to be modular, easy to port, and run on just about anything.
 All operating system components (excluding the kernel itself) are written in MICRON Basic, a simple language I made wrote that is brutally simple to write a compiler for.
 All applications are also written in MICRON Basic, and can be cross compiled for any architecture without the need for modification.

 # MICRON Features
  MICRON features the following: